Disaster Recovery Gives Insurers Peace of Mind

 Pennsylvania Lumbermens Mutual Insurance is the oldest and largest mutual insurance company dedicated to wood products and building material industries.

 For almost 125 years, PLM has insured wood manufacturers and distributors throughout the U.S. from its Philadelphia headquarters.
-The company took its IT infrastructure from bare metal to on-premises VMware in 2008, and into a cloud-based data center with a VMware infrastructure from bare metal to on-premises VMware in 2008, and into a cloud-based data center with a VMware partner in 2014.
+The company took its IT infrastructure from bare metal to on-premises VMware in 2008 and into a cloud-based data center with a VMware partner in 2014.

 “At the same time in 2014, we provisioned a disaster recovery site in Atlanta,” says BJ Gardner, PLM’s lead systems architect.